chibrander/jStringy-JavaScript-Library-for-Text-Manipulation/README.md

 **BeforeAfter Function Syntax**

-Gets a part of initial string before or after a given character.
+Gets a part of initial string before or after the first occurance of a given string.

 >**BeforeAfter([character], [return_type] optional, [adjust] optional)**